 Absence notes must be brought to reception when returning to school, or within 7 days of your return.
 Medical certificates are required for absences over 3 days.
 If notes are not submitted within a week of return, the absence will be officially entered as 'Unexplained'.
-This can jeopardize a student's position in a course as well as adversely affect things like Centrelink payments.
-Unexplained absences are recorded on your reports and followed up with parents through the attendance audit.
+This can jeopardize a student's position in a course as well as adversely affect things like Youth Allowance payments.
+Unexplained absences are recorded on your reports.